ballerina-attic/gmail-spreadsheet-integration/README.md

 # Reading Google Sheet and Messaging with GMail

-Google Sheet is an online spreadsheet that lets users create and format spreadsheets and simultaneously work with other people.
-Gmail is a free, Web-based e-mail service provided by Google.
+Google Sheets is an online spreadsheet that lets users to create and format spreadsheets and simultaneously work with other people.
+Gmail is a free, web-based e-mail service provided by Google.

 > This guide walks you through the process of using Google Sheets and GMail using Ballerina language.